 Warning:

-If you migrate OS from MBR to GPT or GPT to MBR, you must change the boot mode (either from Legacy BIOS to UEFI or from UEFI to Legacy BIOS) to let the OS boot normally.
+If you migrate your operating system from a Master Boot Record (MBR) to a GUID Partition Table (GPT) or vice versa, you'll need to switch the boot mode from Legacy BIOS to UEFI or from UEFI to Legacy BIOS, respectively, to ensure the OS boots properly.

-Install and launch Qiling Disk Master Professional; click "Clone" > “Migrate OS” in the toolbar.
+Install and launch Qiling Disk Master Professional, then click on the "Clone" and "Migrate OS" options in the toolbar.

 Here, you're able to customize the size of the partition on the destination disk.
 After it's done, hit "Next".

-After it’s completed, you should boot your computer from the destination SSD.
+After completing the cloning process, you should boot your computer from the destination SSD.

-If you want to transfer all data (not only the operating system partition but also other data partitions) from the old drive to the new SSD, please consider trying the feature of disk clone.
+If you want to transfer all data from the old drive to the new SSD, consider using the disk clone feature.

-If you already have prepared an installation USB, just ignore Part 1 and go straight to Part 2.
-Otherwise, you should create one by using Microsoft’s media creation tool.
+If you have a prepared installation USB, you can skip Part 1 and proceed to Part 2.
+Otherwise, you'll need to create one using Microsoft's media creation tool.

 2. Hit "Accept" in the "Applicable notices and license terms" window.